Last update: June 2014. I have partially rewritten this article to provide more technical details and also to show their differences more clearly.

 1 2 3 4 5 6 7 8 9

-$provide is what Angular uses to create all of our services internally.
-We can use it by hand if we want to or just use the functions provided in our modules (we need to use
+$provide is what Angular uses internally to create all the services.
+We can use it to create new services if we want but also to decorate existing services.

 Here we can do what we want to decorate our service.
 In our case, we added a